finnito/Science/content/11sci/as90940/markdown/pressure.md

     & \text{8. } F = 0.5 \times 7 = 3.5N \\\\
     & \text{9. } F = 0.75 \times 10 = 7.5N
 \end{align*}

 ---

+## Pressure Whakamātau

+We are going to:

+1. Calculate our weights
+2. Find the area of our feet
+3. Calculate the pressure we all exert on the ground!

+---

+## L18 Mahi Tuatahi (2018 Exam)

+Jacob bikes down The Flying Nun.
+He and his bike have a mass of $82kg$ and he accelerates at $0.8ms^{-2}$.

+1. Calculate the __net force__ acting upon Jacob and his bike to cause this acceleration
+2. Draw a force diagram showing the forces acting upon Jacob as he accelerates
+3. Describe the size and direction of the forces compared to each other (horizontal and vertical)

+---